Jesse James Dupree: Television

-After performing with his band, Jackyl at Full Throttle Saloon in Sturgis, South Dakota, Dupree formed a partnership with Full Throttle Saloon owner, Michael Ballard, and the duo created a reality show, covering the operations of the largest biker bar in the United States.
+After performing with Jackyl at Full Throttle Saloon in Sturgis, South Dakota, Dupree formed a partnership with Full Throttle Saloon owner, Michael Ballard, and the duo created a reality show, covering the operations of the largest biker bar in the United States.

-In addition to being business partners, Dupree and Ballard appear on the show (as themselves), along with several other characters each season.
-Dupree is the entertainment director and executive producer of the series; he also performs live with his band Jackyl, and performs his own stunts on each episode.
-Full Throttle Saloon aired its first season on TruTV in 2009, and is in production for future seasons.
+Dupree and Ballard appear on the show (as themselves), along with several other characters each season.
+Dupree was the entertainment director and executive producer of the series.
+He is not and never was part owner.
+He also performs live with his band Jackyl, and performed his own stunts on the show.
+Full Throttle Saloon aired its first season on TruTV in 2009, though not officially confirmed, a reboot of the show is a possibility.

-The saloon was destroyed by fire in September 2015.
+The saloon was destroyed by fire on September 8th, 2015.